panoskorovesis/gap-text2sql/README.md

 ## Setup Script
-Just run this script below, it will install the datasets.
+Just run this script below, it will copy the datasets.
 The original version of the Spider dataset is distributed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode) license.
 The modified versions (translated to Portuguese, Spanish, French, double-size(English and Portuguese) and quad-size (English, Portuguese, Spanish and French)) of train_spider.json, train_others.json, and dev.json are distributed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode) license, respecting ShareAlike.